NVP12/Dynamic-Visual-SLAM/README.md

 ## 🚀 Features

 - ORB-based keypoint extraction and matching
+- Real-time dynamic SLAM
-- YOLOv5 / Mask R-CNN for dynamic object segmentation
+- Integration with SegFormer for dynamic object detection
-- Visual odometry with frame-to-frame pose estimation
-- Keyframe selection and graph-based optimization
-- Bundle adjustment for global consistency
-- Visualization with Pangolin (3D map, trajectory, keypoints)
+- Improved accuracy in indoor environments
+- Evaluated using the TUM RGB-D dataset

 ---
 ## Presentation